 Protecting the health and well-being of Cerner associates is a paramount concern as they provide critical support to the company’s global client base.

-- Travel: Cerner restricted associate travel globally, including a temporary halt of all international and non-critical business For any critical travel, Cerner is following all country, state and local level guidance, as well as client site procedures to minimize risk and exposure.
+Travel: Cerner has resumed travel to support client needs.
+All associates must receive negative COVID-19 test results prior to travel.
+Cerner is following all country, state and local level guidance, as well as client site procedures to minimize risk and exposure.

 Giving to the communities where we live, work and thrive

-Cerner and its supported charitable foundation, First Hand, are committed to supporting COVID-19 relief efforts around the world with a particular focus in areas where Cerner associates and clients live and work.
-Cerner and First Hand have contributed more than $500,000 to COVID-19 community relief initiatives.
+Cerner and Cerner Charitable Foundation are committed to supporting COVID-19 relief efforts around the world, with a particular focus in areas where Cerner associates and clients live and work.
+Cerner and Cerner Charitable Foundation have contributed more than $500,000 to COVID-19 community relief initiatives.
 Read more about how Cerner is giving back to our communities here.